March 17, 2022

 What is PdM as a Service?

 PdM as a Service offers a way for process plants to tap into the value of predictive maintenance in improving operational efficiency and saving money, without significant outlay for new infrastructure or employee training.

-It involves trained process engineers in an Analytical Monitoring Center (AMC) who assist your employees by making a preliminary analysis of alerts, and guiding them in responding to the notifications.
+It involves trained process engineers in an Analytical Monitoring Service (AMS) who assist your employees by making a preliminary analysis of alerts, and guiding them in responding to the notifications.
 In this way, your plant can benefit from PdM’s impact in cutting costs and shutdown time in an easy and painless way, helping advance your digital transformation strategy as a whole.

 How PdM as a Service can advance your digital transformation

 Learn more about how to take advantage of PdM as a Service as part of your digitalization strategy by joining SAMSON experts Robert Nijhuis, Manager of Digital Solutions, Western Europe, at the SAMSON Group, and Defina Rajakumar, process engineer at a SAMSON Group Analytical Monitoring Center, in an upcoming webinar.

 The webinar will cover: